mrismanaziz/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"